chembu/angular/aio/content/guide/animations.md

 An animation can influence an end user to _perceive_ the operation as faster, even when it isn’t.
 Thus, a simple animation can be a cost-effective way to keep users happy, rather than seeking to improve the speed of a server call and having compensate for circumstances beyond your control, such as an unreliable network connection.

-Callbacks can also serve as a debugging tool, for example in conjunction with `console.log()` to view the application’s progress in a browser’s Developer JavaScript Console.
+Callbacks can also serve as a debugging tool, for example in conjunction with `console.warn()` to view the application’s progress in a browser’s Developer JavaScript Console.
 The following code snippet creates console log output for our original example, button that has 2 states of `open` and `closed`.

 <code-example path="animations/src/app/open-close.component.ts" title="src/app/open-close.component.ts" region="events">